What is a wood router?

 What size of the wood router should you buy?

-The size of the router you should buy depends on the type of cuts you intend to run, space used for the operation, size of wood material, and budget.
+The size depends on the type of cuts you intend to run, and the space used for the operation, the size of the wood, and the budget.

 What features should you look for?

 When you are using a router that comes with s variance, you control your speed.
 You increase speed and slow down depending on the material you are working on.
 A fixed-speed router is ideal when using small bits.